marcosalinas777/sqllogisticsdatabase/README.md

   ![image](https://github.com/marcosalinas777/sqllogisticsdatabase/assets/95108103/a1b809e4-8e91-44c6-bf25-68a932b21b7a)
   <br>
   <br>
-  <b>Show a the total number of products in each category.
+  <b>Show the total number of products in each category.
 Sort the results by the number of products, in descending order</b>
   <br>
   <br>
   Select CategoryName, totalproducts=COUNT(*)